 You can choose to make the Padlet wall you create entirely private for you and anyone else you choose to add by email.
 Or you can choose to require users to enter a password, you can choose to make it public yet accessible to all with whom you share the direct link (and a short URL and even QR code is provided automatically you create a Padlet), or of course you can make the Padlet wall completely public for all to be able to find.
 You can even choose to add moderation to any posts so that posts will not appear for others until you approve them.
 The choice is yours.

-Users do not need to sign up in order to use Padlet, though for a teacher using it in a class setting it would be recommended that the teacher does create an account as that then makes possible the later editing of the wall, moderation of posts, and collating of all walls created in one management screen.
+For a teacher using it in a class setting it would be recommended that the teacher creates an account as that then makes possible the later editing of the wall, moderation of posts, and collating of all walls created in one management screen.
 You can also choose to set a notification to receive an email when anyone adds to your wall.